uxodb/klise-uxodb/_posts/hetzner-installing-linux/2023-09-02-hetzner-installing-linux.md

 └─sdb4    8:20   0    1M  0 part
 ```

 All looks fine, but a small change I want to make is changing how /tmp  is mounted.
-It's mounted as tmpfs which stores the contents in RAM til the next boot.
+It's mounted as tmpfs which stores the contents in RAM until the next boot.
 In this case I'd rather have it be part of the rootfs

 `systemctl mask tmp.mount` and we `reboot`
 Now we can check if it's been masked: